 A web site that includes a great deal of material on printing and publishing history.
 It contains links to many organizations, exhibits, projects, conferences, teaching resources, journals, etc. dealing broadly with the history of the book.

-Literature, Global Studies and Languages, Philosophy, and Theater Arts Librarian
+Literature, Global Languages, Philosophy, and Theater Arts Librarian